davidquarel/davidquarel.github.io/_posts/2024-02-04-Do-the-thing.md

 [^meredian]: Both [Meridian](https://www.meridian-office.org/) and [LISA](https://www.safeai.org.uk/) have been gracious for having me stay and cowork out of their respective spaces, and for that I'm grateful.
 I've much enjoyed working out of these spaces, and having coworking spaces like these are a huge value add: Having a hub available makes spinning up programs like [CamLAB](https://www.cambridgeaisafety.org/camlab) as low friction as possible.

 In retrospect, I should have spent more time exploring other options first.
 I went with a PhD as it seems like the obvious "next thing to do".
-If nothing else, the credentialing from being in a PhD program made it easier to leapfrog to where I am now, though taking 6 months to build skills as a software engineer would have been valuable.
+If nothing else, the credentialing from being in a PhD program made it easier to leapfrog to where I am now, though taking 6 months to build skills as a software engineer[^claude2] would have been valuable.

+[^claude2]: Well, maybe.
+LLMs write a lot of code that I use for experiments, or when I just need a bunch of boilerplate written without much thought, or when I'm trying to just get a quick and dirty script to hack something together.
+But SWE skills would be valuable for bigger projects and higher level decisions.
+Maybe I'll just wait 6 months and Claude 3.5 Opus or GPT-5 can handle it.

 #### MLAB2022
 Attending the [MLAB2022](https://www.redwoodresearch.org/mlab) program run by Redwood research.
 It clarified for me what a lot of technical AI safety work others were doing looks like, and gave me a set of skills in practical boots-on-the-ground ML that would have taken months to accumulate alone[^self-teaching].
 * I didn't really absorb everything until I had a second go through the material during [ARENA](https://www.arena.education), where I was part participant/part tutor.
 I don't think of myself as a particularly slow learner, but more that the other attendees were wicked clever/the pace of the material was very intense.